sudoyashi/da_cabby/docs/_posts/2022-05-15-carbconversion.markdown

 Removing the current system is pretty straightforward, but don't go ripping out every single component.
 We'll look at the process I went through with the Golf.

 The basics of removing the current fueling system start from the fuel pump.
 You can assess what you need and don't need.
-I kept the in-tank fuel pump since that acted more as a sender from the fuel tank.
-In the original design of the Golf, two fuel pumps exist the in-tank one and the pressurized one outside of the pump.
-I removed the outside one and connected it to the fuel tank along with the accumulator.
+I kept the internal fuel pump since I saw someone else do that, honsetly.
+In the original design of the Golf, two fuel pumps exist the in-tank one and the pressurized one outside of the tank.
+I removed the pressurized one outside and replaced that with the bike fuel pump, this pumps at about PSI 4-6PSI versus the factory 43.5PSI.
 From the rear of the car, I also removed whichever fittings I could and temporarily removed the hoses to the fuel return.

 In the engine bay, I removed the entire CIS system, barring some components that were directly on the block.
 For a Golf Mk1 this includes:
 - Fuel filter before fuel distributor
 - Fuel distributor
 - All 5 fuel lines to each cylinder inject (1-4) and cold start injector (5)
 - Intake manifold with throttle body
 - Idle stabilization components
 - Disconnect wire from Warm Up Regulator (WUR)